NBA Rumors: Bucks Helping Knicks, Rockets Facilitate Carmelo Anthony To Houston Trade

 Having another ring-chasing superstar will strengthen the Rockets’ chance of dominating the Western Conference.
 The trio of Paul, Harden, and Anthony will give the Golden State Warriors a tough fight in a best-of-seven series.
 So far, the Rockets are under new ownership after Leslie Alexander sold the team to local billionaire Tilman Fertitta.

-Per ESPN, Fertitta called the purchase of his hometown team a “dream come true.”
+According to ESPN, Fertitta called the purchase of his hometown team a “dream come true.”
 It would be interesting to see Fertitta’s era starting with the Rockets ending their more than two decades of title drought.
 The dream scenario could become a reality if the Carmelo Anthony to Houston trade happens.

 [Featured Image by Jason Miller/Getty Images]